Austria-Hungary’s heir to the throne is murdered at Sarajevo.

 [Austria-Hungary, 1914] In the East, the Balkans were a “powder keg” that could explode any time.
 After the great Balkan crisis, the Congress of Berlin 1878 had confirmed Serbia’s, Montenegro’s, Romania’s and Bulgaria’s independence from the Ottoman Empire.
 Austria-Hungary was allowed to occupy Bosnia and Herzegovina, which nominally remained under Ottoman suzerainty.
 However, it was independence on the Great Powers’ terms.
 So it was obvious back then already that it would not bring peace to the Balkans.

-In July 1908, after the Young Turks’ revolution in the Ottoman Empire, Emperor Franz Joseph of Austria-Hungary annexed Bosnia and Herzegovina.
-It raised a lot of anger among the Bosnian Serbs as well as the neighboring countries, and even got the Balkans at the brink of a war.
+In July 1908, the Young Turks’ revolted in the Ottoman Empire.
+At the same time, Emperor Franz Joseph of Austria-Hungary annexed Bosnia and Herzegovina.
+This raised a lot of anger among the Bosnian Serbs as well as the neighboring countries, and even got the Balkans at the brink of a war.
 Eventually the crisis was settled, but the conflicts kept smoldering.
 Bosnian Serbs resented being under Austrian rule, and Serbian nationalists continued stirring unrest among them.